-The Saint Michael's College Honors Program is a vital part of campus life.
-It provides opportunities and challenges for high-achieving students throughout their Saint Michael's experience.
-Students are invited into the program as part of the admissions process, or enter the program later based on excellent academic achievement during their first year at Saint Michael’s.
+The Saint Michael's College Honors Program provides unique opportunities and challenges for our highest-achieving students throughout their college career.
+Select incoming first-year students are invited into the program as part of the admissions process, or may join the program later based on superior academic achievement during their first year at Saint Michael's.

 Delta Epsilon Sigma